fepitre/package-rebuilder/README.md

 > TODO: Add initial feed if `rebuild` queue is empty like.

-## QubesRebuilder: artifacts
+## Check rebuild proofs before installing packages: apt-transport-in-toto

-In this section, we give configuration files associated to rebuild artifacts for `bullseye` based qube.
+In this section, we give configuration steps for `bullseye` based qube in order to use rebuild proofs before installing packages thank to `apt-transport-in-toto`.
 For more details on `in-toto`, its `apt` transport setup and configurations options, we refer to upstream projects https://in-toto.readthedocs.io and https://github.com/in-toto/apt-transport-in-toto.

 ### Installation